Simple AF for RPi¶

 Supported OS¶

-Simple AF for RPi requires a version of debian 11 or 12 and has only been tested in raspberry pi 3, 4 and 5, it does not matter whether you use 32 or 64 bit OS.
-It is recommended to use the Rpi Imager and choose Raspberry PI OS Lite (64-bit)
+So far been tested to work on a pi 3, 4 and 5, it does not matter whether you use 32 or 64 bit OS.

 or Raspberry PI OS (Legacy, 64 bit) Lite